Inflation Reduction Act may have little impact on inflation

 Associated Press Writers

-WASHINGTON (AP) — With inflation raging near its highest level in four decades, President Joe Biden is poised on Tuesday afternoon to sign into law his landmark Inflation Reduction Act.
+WASHINGTON (AP) — With inflation raging near its highest level in four decades, President Joe Biden on Tuesday signed into law his landmark Inflation Reduction Act.
 Its title raises a tantalizing question: Will the measure actually tame the price spikes that have inflicted hardships on American households?

 Economic analyses of the proposal suggest that the likely answer is no — not anytime soon, anyway.